s1xtw03/mcmangler/README.md

 This is nice to load potential candidates for bruteforcing external services, ssh/ftp on internals, pretty much anything that doesn't have a failure-lockout.

+You can provide a word with -w, or a newline separated file with -f.

+Warning: if you use phrases of words, output could get huge really quick.

 ```
 jmcg@seles:~/util/s1xtw03/mcmangler$ python mcmangler.py -w Microsoft | sort -R | head
 M1CR0S0FT2018!